 - Deleting individual pieces of content, such as answers, comments, or posts

-Once the 14-day grace period has expired and your account has been deleted, your content and profile will no longer be publicly accessible.
-Older versions of your content or account may be stored indefinitely by Quora in the form of backups or internal logs.
-Keep in mind that your content may have been republished or shared by others outside of Quora.
-Account deletion here does not remove any links or data hosted by others.
+Once the 14-day grace period has expired and your account has been deleted, your content and profile will be permanently deleted, and personal data associated with your account will be removed from Quora’s databases.
+Keep in mind that your content may have been republished or shared by others outside of the Quora Platform.
+Account deletion on the Quora Platform does not remove any links or data hosted by others.
+However, under Quora’s Terms of Service, users republishing content from the Quora Platform have an obligation, upon request to delete content that has been deleted on the Quora Platform.

 If you have further questions regarding account deletion, contact us using our